MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-02.md

     _Warnings are OK, though I do reserve the right to roll me eyes and sigh melodramatically._

+- [ ] [L0.5] The "plumbing" that was used in milestone 1 is present here: a valid Procfile, composer.json, and public folder containing your site's viewable files are present.

 ---

 #### Level 1 (25%)